hoisie/mustache/Readme.md

     func ParseFile(filename string) (*template, os.Error)

+There are also two additional methods for using layouts (explained below).

 The Render method takes a string and a data source, which is generally a map or struct, and returns the output string.
 If the template file contains an error, the return value is a description of the error.
 There's a similar method, RenderFile, which takes a filename as an argument and uses that for the template contents.